ManWithA1000Names/Mark/README.md

 - [ ] Multi-file widget thing
 - [ ] CSS refactor
 - [x] Option to "stick to bottom"
+- [ ] Option to switch to the file that changed.

 ### Back-end